wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 * Have self-confidence and pride in your work
 * Take risks & be fearless in your projects
 * Have fun!

+### CODE OF CONDUCT

+* Discrimination of any kind towards another person will be met with dismission from the class.

 ### EVALUATION & GRADING